EvrmoreOrg/evrmore-stratum-proxy/README.md

 If you are a windows user and are not familiar with python, a walk-through and auto installer is avaliable for a (hopefully) easy install.
 See [here](#windows).

 ## *Important Note*
-This is not pool software and is meant for solo-mining.
-All proceeds go to the address of the first miner that connects.
+This is not pool software and is meant for solo-mining! <br><b>All proceeds go to the address of the <ins>first miner</ins> that connects.</b>

 ## *Important Note 2*
-Mining software will only send a share when it has found a block.
-No shares for long periods of time is normal behavior.
+Mining software will only send a share when it has found a block.<br> <b>No shares for long periods of time is normal behavior!</b>

 ## Table of Contents
 - [Setup](#setup)